-Investments at fair value through other comprehensive income
+Investments at fair value through profit and loss

-Financial assets in equity investments are designated upon initial recognition at fair value through other comprehensive income as they are not held for trading.
-Financial assets at fair value through other comprehensive income are carried in the statement of financial position at fair value with net changes in fair value recorded) in other comprehensive income.
+Financial assets held for trading are designated upon initial recognition at fair value through profit or loss.
+Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
+Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value presented as finance costs (negative net changes in fair value) or other income (positive net changes in fair value) in the statement of profit or loss and other comprehensive income.